 - ¼ cup strawberry puree room temperature (made from frozen strawberries, see below)

-- 1 cup half and half room temperature
+- 1 cup half & half room temperature

 - 1½ Tbsp vanilla extract